rwinkhart/LoRaComm/README.md

 # Hardware Guide
 ### Required (per-device; multiply by 2)
-- 1x Arduino Uno R3 or similar board (needs 3.3v out for LoRa modules; 17 digital pins needed for full )
+- 1x Arduino Uno R3 or similar board
     - Needs 3.3V out for LoRa module
     - 17 digital pins are needed for a full portable build; only 2 are needed for a minimal docked build
     - Analog pins can be repurposed as digital